DoD Appeals and VA Appeals

 Once you have submitted your appeal, the Court will contact you with further instructions.

 If you do not agree with the Court once they make a decision on your case, you can file a motion for reconsideration within 21 days.
 Once that time passes, then the Court’s decision is final.
 The only further option for appeal is if you receive new evidence.
-You then can submit that to RAMP Lane 2.
+You then can submit that to Lane 2.

 DoD Appeals and VA Appeals FAQs